Ribeiroia ondatrae: Life cycle

+R. ondatrae is a digenetic trematode that occurs in lentic aquatic environments and has a complex life cycle that requires the infection of three different host species.
+The life cycle commences once an avian or mammalian host, containing the adult worms, releases eggs contained in feces into lakes, farm ponds, or streams.
+It takes around 2-3 weeks for the fertilized eggs to develop.
+The newly hatched miracidia will swim rapidly to search for its primary intermediate host (Planorbella trivolvis).

 The first intermediate host is the ram's horn snail.
 The second intermediate hosts are fish and larval amphibians including frogs and salamanders.
+For second intermediate hosts, the free-swimming cercariae will begin to locate a suitable area for encystment where cercarial bodies will enclose themselves within cyst walls (metacercariae).
+These cysts are freed when the definitive host consumes the second intermediate host, and they will begin to migrate up the ileum and attach to the mucosa of the definitive host for sexual maturity.
 Inside amphibians, cercariae are attracted to limb bud regions where the hind limbs form.
 As a result, large numbers of metacercariae encyst near the base of the hind legs.
 The definitive hosts are predators such as hawks, herons, ducks, and badgers.

 The abundance of the teratogenic trematode Ribeiroia ondatre has been found to increase in eutrophic (nutrient rich) waters.

 Enhanced transmission

 An important factor to the R. ondatrae infections is the exposure to run off nutrients, i.e. eutrophication.
 Fertilizers have phosphates in them which is also a predictor of larval trematode abundance in amphibians.
-The herbicide atrazine has proven to weaken amphibians’ immune systems which causes frogs to become more prone to R. ondatrae infections which in turn causes predators such as birds to attack the multiple or missing limbed frogs.
+The herbicide atrazine has proven to weaken amphibians' immune systems which causes frogs to become more prone to R. ondatrae infections which in turn causes predators such as birds to attack the multiple or missing limbed frogs.
 Since herbicides and pesticides affect the prevalence of R. ondatrae in frogs, they tend to increase mortality and pathology due to extra or missing limbs.
+The birds that eat the crippled amphibians act as a tertiary host in which the flatworm reproduces, and by which it is spread over larger distances.

+Morphology of cercariae (species identification)

+The cercariae body (tail tip to oral sucker) of R. ondatrae measures to be 800 μm long and 200 μm wide and is truncated posteriorly and tapered anteriorly.
+Like Trifolium spp., the defining morphological structure of R. ondatrae is the appearance of two laterally projecting esophageal diverticula, which are located halfway along the length of the esophagus.
+Aside from these features, the cercariae possess a pair of main excretory collecting tubes that emerge from the excretory bladder medially, running laterally and anteriorly.
+Also, these tubes are filled with large refractive granules (approximately 150).
+Another feature is the presence of a rose-colored organ or pink colored tissue that resides between the oral sucker and pharynx of freshly shed living specimens.
+However, this detail should be used cautiously because not all R. ondatrae cercariae have this feature and the color visibility along with intensity can vary.